Wastewater odor control solution: Mount Holly WWTP

 Rancocas Road WWTP

 - One EcoFilter was installed in the headworks area to treat hydrogen sulfide (H2S), ammonia (NH3) and other organic odors coming from a gravity sludge thickener, rotary drum thickener and the headworks bar screens.
-The system was designed to treat an airflow of 4,800 cubic feet per minute.
+The system was designed to treat an airflow of 4,800 cubic feet per minute (8,155 cubic meters per hour).

 - The second EcoFilter was installed to treat H2S, NH3 and other organic odors coming from a sludge storage tank and from the #2 surge tank.
-It was designed to treat an airflow of 4,000 cubic feet per minute.
+It was designed to treat an airflow of 4,000 cubic feet per minute (6,796 cubic meters per hour).

 Maple Avenue WWTP

-- Two EcoFilter units designed to treat 1,030 cubic feet per minute were installed at the headworks to treat H2S and other organic odors.
+- Two EcoFilter units designed to treat 1,030 cubic feet per minute (1,750 cubic meters per hour) were installed at the headworks to treat H2S and other organic odors.

-- A third EcoFilter was installed at the drain pump station to treat H2S and other organic odors at a rate of 515 cubic feet per minute.
+- A third EcoFilter was installed at the drain pump station to treat H2S and other organic odors at a rate of 515 cubic feet per minute (875 cubic meters per hour).

 Systems built to solve your problems